greyblake/whatlang-rs/README.md

 Natural language detection in Rust.

+## Features
+* 100% written in Rust
+* No dependencies
+* Support about 30 most popular languages
+* Recognizes not only a language, but also a script (Latin, Cyrillic, etc)

 ## Get started

 The library is still in active development.
 Here is the short example how to use it: